maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/important-dates-deadlines/important-dates-deadlines.md

 ---
-title: "Important Dates and Deadlines"
+title: Important Dates and Deadlines
 published: true
 weight: 5
-section: important-dates-deadlines
+section: "important-dates-deadlines"
 priority: Major
 ---

+There are some important dates and deadlines for California voters to know.